-Can good design help win an election?
+Can design help win an election?
 Experts duke it out

 As designers, we can make visible that which has only been imagined.
 We can expand our shared vision for this country.
 And, I believe, we can help win elections.
 Then it’s up to each of us as citizens to vote.
 (Vote!
 Please, vote.)

+Fast Company: Jennifer, has your opinion—that design can help win elections—evolved since the 2016 presidential campaign?
+The fact that Trump still won, although Hillary Clinton’s campaign had objectively better design, seemed to cause a reckoning within the design community as to the difference they can make in politics.

-[Even after Hillary Clinton’s 2016 loss], I still believe firmly in both the power of design and the qualifications of my candidate.
+JK: I still believe firmly in both the power of design and the qualifications of my candidate.
 I believe in my team.
 I believe in the work we did.
 And I encourage anyone tough enough to get in the arena to go for it.
 As Scott said, design for politics is still young.
 We’re still figuring it out.
 It’ll break your heart, but it’s worth it.

 SS: I would agree that politics is about morality for those of us operating in good faith; for others, it might just represent an opportunity for personal gain, but let’s ignore that second group for the sake of discussion.